Ekant-Yadav/Pobide/README.md

 The namesake of PoBiDe comes from the first two letters of every word in "Political Bias Detector"; pair this with artificial intelligence, and you have our name, "PoBiDe.Ai".

+# ---IMPORTANT--- #
+To run the code download the variables(450mb) folder from this google drive link: https://drive.google.com/drive/folders/114O96Jhxchf5wwsIMiC0OI4BT4AiYyD6?usp=sharing and replace the variable folder in saved_model directory with the one in googledrive download

 # Inspiration: